Horný Bar

 Horný Bar (Felbár, /hu/) is a village and municipality in the Dunajská Streda District in the Trnava Region of south-west Slovakia.

-Geography

-The municipality lies at an altitude of 121 metres (397 ft) and covers an area of 11.77 km^{2} (4.5 sq mi).

 History

 In the 9th century, the territory of Horný Bar became part of the Kingdom of Hungary.

 In historical records the village was first mentioned in 1245.
 Until the end of World War I, it was part of Hungary and fell within the Dunaszerdahely district of Pozsony County.
 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area.
 Under the Treaty of Trianon of 1920, it became officially part of Czechoslovakia and fell within Bratislava County until 1927.
 In November 1938, the First Vienna Award granted the area to Hungary and it was held by Hungary until 1945.
 After Soviet occupation in 1945, Czechoslovak administration returned and the village became officially part of Czechoslovakia by the Paris Peace Treaties in 1947.